 In autum 2019 Górnicka founded the POLITICAL VOICE INSTITUTE (PVI) at the Maxim Gorki Theatre, which defines itself as a workshop laboratory of modern chorus theatre.
 The institute researches and develops practices in the domain of the political character of the voice/body/language.
 It looks for practical answer to the question: How can the voice be used for freedom?

-Marta Górnicka developed a method of vocal-acting training for voice/body, aimed at finding an organic voice.
-According to this method she has led drama workshops in among others: Dresden, Tokyo, Berlin, Kiev, London, Tel Aviv, Nottingham, Lyon, Athens, Brussels, Havre, Tehran, Moscow, Paris.
+Marta Górnicka developed a method of vocal-acting training for breath/voice/body, aimed at finding an organic voice.
+According to this method she has led drama workshops and masterclasses in many places, among others: Dresden, Tokyo, Berlin, Kiev, London, Tel Aviv, Nottingham, Lyon, Athens, Brussels, Havre, Tehran, Moscow, New Dehli, Paris.